Dre Campbell Farm

 Houseplants That Like Alkaline Soil

 Just like your favorite flowers and veggies, indoor house plants have a specific pH range in which they thrive best.
-Therefore, it’s important to check the soil in their pots and containers every so often, to make sure they’re growing in the best possible soil.
+So, it’s important to check the soil in their pots and containers every so often to make sure they’re growing in the best possible soil.

 • Aloe Vera